googleworkspace/add-ons-samples/github/README.md

 4. Select the account that should authorize the add-on.

-5. The next dialog may inform you that the app is not verified.
-In this case you can proceed by doing the following:

-    a.
-Click **Advanced**.

-    b.
-At the bottom of the dialog, click **Go to GitHub Reader (unsafe)**.

-    c.
-In the new dialog, type "Continue" into the text field, then click **Next**.

-6. Read the notice in the next dialog carefully, then click **Allow**.
+5. Read the notice in the next dialog carefully, then click **Allow**.

-7. Once authorized, the add-on should automatically refresh and start operating.
+6. Once authorized, the add-on should automatically refresh and start operating.

 ## Contributing